COP 7: DUE DILIGENCE

 We assess our supplier’s due diligence practices upon initial contact with suppliers, and review and update our records each year.
 Initial screening of suppliers includes reviewing their website for information about the provenance of their materials and the due diligence efforts they undertake, as well as third-party certifications (e.g. RJC) that lend credence to these claims.
 Especially in the case of diamonds and coloured gemstones, we enquire directly with our main contacts about the location of origin of specific stones we are interested in purchasing, and ask for proof where available.
 All this information is noted in our Supplier Database and in individual supplier folders.

-Next, we develop a list of Conflict And High Risk Areas, in alignment with OECD guidance.
+Next, we update a list of Conflict And High Risk Areas that, in alignment with OECD guidance.
 We compare our list of CAHRAs to the point of origin for our metals and gemstones, and identify and document any potential red flags using the RJC Risk Assessment Toolkit.

 Our diamonds and coloured gemstones have been purchased from three to five different suppliers, who source the stones from India and the US.
 Melee diamonds are cut in India, and many of the coloured gemstones we’ve purchased in the past are cut in Sri Lanka.
-Although Sri Lanka is not currently defined by Pyrrha as a CAHRA, our Purchasing Manager identified that there is some political instability in the country, and will watch the situation carefully over the next few months.
-The last time Pyrrha purchased gemstones that passed through Sri Lanka was in 2018.
+Although Sri Lanka is not currently defined by Pyrrha as a CAHRA, our Purchasing Manager identified in 2022 that there is some political instability in the country, and will continue to watch the situation carefully.

 Our due diligence process also confirmed that all diamonds Pyrrha purchased in the last year come with a World Diamonds Council System of Warranties and are from suppliers that are part of the Kimberley Process.